cncjs/cncjs-widget-boilerplate/README.md

 Run `npm run prepublish` to build production code.
 It will output index.html, fonts, images, and JavaScript files to the dist folder.

-To load a custom widget on CNCjs, you need to copy all files to a directory (e.g. /home/widget), and specify a mount path for the static directory, as shown below:
+To load a custom widget on CNCjs, you need to copy all dist files to a directory (e.g. /home/widget), and specify a mount path for the static directory, as shown below:

 ```
+mkdir -p /home/widget
+cp -af /path/to/react-widget-boilerplate/dist/* /home/widget
 cnc -vv --mount /widget:/home/widget
 ```